iOS 26.1: All the New Features, Changes, and Liquid Glass Upgrades

-iOS 26.1 is expected to be publicly released next Monday or Tuesday.
+It came a little later than usual, but Apple has finally released iOS 26.1 to the public.
 This is the first major update to iOS 26, bringing several noticeable interface changes, especially refinements to Liquid Glass.

 Here’s a roundup of all the new features and changes I’ve spotted so far, with help from reports shared on X and community forums.